“Seek out strategic alliances; they are essential to growth and provide resistance to more significant competition.“

 The Future of Airline Travel Alliances

 Laws and regulations may restrict the ability of an airline to join an alliance.
-Many times airlines need to seek approval from authorities before they can join an alliance.
+Airlines often need to seek approval from authorities before entering an alliance.

 ¨Bilateral agreements that the U.S. government negotiates with other countries to provide rights for airlines to offer international passenger and cargo services.
 They are pro-consumer, pro-competition, and pro-growth.
 They expand international passenger and cargo flights by eliminating government interference in commercial airline decisions about routes, capacity, and pricing,..¨